In this service, we look after people who have illnesses that we cannot cure.

 4. Emergency Healthcare Plan

-This is useful if you have a complex medical condition and may face a sudden emergency (like seizures or asthma attacks).
-It guides carers and emergency teams on what to do, who to contact, and what treatments or first aid should be used.
+It is good idea to have one of these in place if your illness means you might have a sudden emergency.
+For example, a seizure or asthma attack.
+It guides carers and emergency teams on what to do, who to contact, and what treatments or first aid to use.

 End of life care is support for people who are in the last months or years of their life.
 The aim is to help you live as well as you can and to die with dignity.
 Staff should ask about your wishes and include them when planning your care.
 They should also support your family, carers or anyone important to you.

-You have the right to say where you want to be cared for and where you would like to die.
-Care can be given at home, in a care home, hospice, or hospital.
+You have the right to say where you want us to care for you and where you would like to die.
+We can care for you at home, in a care home, hospice, or hospital.
 The place of care should match your needs and preferences.

-You should be seen by a doctor regularly.
+A doctor will see you regularly.
 If they believe you may be nearing the end of your life, they should explain this to you and to those close to you.

 • Staff should speak with you and your loved ones honestly and kindly.